I have more angst about parenting my young adult kids than any Christian mom should be willing to admit.

 I struggle with fine lines; they are not my strong suit.

 My other name could be Chief Smotherer.
-(Yes, “smotherer,” that’s really a thing.)
+(Yes, smotherer, that’s a real thing.)

 It’s my husband who has to remind me (more often than I care to admit) that I need to back-off and let our young adult kids go it alone.

-Let them parachute off the cliff of LIFE.
+Let them Geronimo!!!!!!
+Let them parachute off of the Cliff of Life.

 And then there’s the self-imposed mommy guilt . . .

-There are times when I examine the spiritual condition of my adult kids, and in response (because I loose perspective and take my eyes off of God) I feel completely deflated as a mom; and I wonder if there’s something I’ve done wrong to cause or contribute to their behavior?
+There are times when I examine the spiritual condition of some of my adult kids, and in response (because I lose perspective and take my eyes off of God) I feel completely deflated as a mom; and I wonder if there’s something I’ve done wrong to cause or contribute to their behavior?

 And let’s not forget the worry . . .